(t.c)®

 Thirty minutes.
 Private.
 Direct.
 No cost.

-We look at what’s actually happening — your pattern, your leadership load, the internal negotiation you haven’t said out loud.
+We look at what’s actually happening — your pattern, your worries, the internal war you haven’t spoken about to anyone.

 No labels.